economics of thinning study

 How do management decisions affect the economics of harvest outcomes?
 And what economic outcomes have impacts on harvest management?

-Northwest Natural Resource Group (NNRG) and Oregon State University (OSU) are collaborating on a research project to understand the range of outcomes local forest owners have achieved from timber harvests.
+Northwest Natural Resource Group (NNRG) and Oregon State University (OSU) have collaborated on a research project to understand the range of outcomes local forest owners have achieved from timber harvests.
 The purpose of this study is to help landowners learn from the experiences of peers with similar forests and similar management goals for their land.

 Preliminary results